 Although the newer houses in Romema, built after the establishment of the State of Israel, are drab and lack character, nearly a dozen of the stunning original buildings still stand and have been artfully preserved.

-For a fascinating one- to two-hour tour, amble along the earliest streets of Romema, the first Jerusalem neighborhood to be established during the British Mandate
+For a fascinating one- to two-hour tour, amble along the earliest streets of Romema, the first Jerusalem neighborhood to be established during the British Mandate.
+Each structure has its own charm, and many feature elements found in the loveliest of homes of ritzy Talbiyeh.

 Begin your outing on Jaffa Road outside the city’s bustling Central Bus Station.
 Completed in 2001, the station replaced one that began operating in the same location during the 1960s after moving from its original spot in the center of town.